iamfitz7/Cybersecurity_Portfolio/Week15_Endpoint_Investigation_Workflows/README.md

 The important skill is identifying which evidence actually supports the concern.

----

 ### Validation Is Critical

-The project reinforced that alerts should not automatically be trusted without validation.
+Alerts should not automatically be trusted without validation.

 Evidence was validated through: